How Can I Get a Good Night’s Sleep?

 2. Control Your Exposure to Light

-Melatonin is a naturally occurring hormone controlled by the light exposure that helps regulate your sleep-wake rhythm.
+Melatonin is a naturally occurring hormone controlled by light exposure that helps regulate your sleep-wake rhythm.
 Your brain secretes more melatonin when it’s dark—making you drowsy—and less when it’s light—making you more active.
 However, many aspects of modern life can change your body’s production of melatonin and shift your sleep rhythm.

 During the Day: